clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/editors.md

 ["State of the Union" Clojure survey](https://clojure.org/news/2022/06/02/state-of-clojure-2022) indicated that Emacs is still the most popular editing environment, followed by IntelliJ/Cursive, VS Code, and Vim.

+If you are already using one of these editors, follow one of the guides for that editor to integrate a REPL-based Clojure workflow, so that you can focus on learning just the language.

+If you are not using one of these four editors, try to pick the one that is closest to what you are currently using, unless your editor is listed on the [Clojure Tools page](https://clojure.org/community/tools) with an active Clojure integration.

+Despite the popularity of Emacs within the
+Clojure world, you don't want to be learning _both_ Clojure _and_ Emacs at the same time!

 ## Emacs

 [Emacs](https://www.gnu.org/software/emacs/) is the longest serving and most